abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     scala> reduceDup(listdup,length)
     res: List[Int] = List(4, 2, 2, 1, 1, 3, 2)

-This is quite simple and we can see here the beauty of functional programming where functions can be passed as parameters to higher order functions.
+This is quite simple and we can see here the beauty of functional programming and code reusability where functions can be passed as parameters to higher order functions.

 #### Problem\#10: Run-length encoding - simple data compression
 Similar to the result of the previous problem, we can implement Problem\#10 - the so-called run-length encoding data compression method.
 In this problem consecutive duplicates of data are encoded as a tuple (N,D) where N is the number of duplicates of the Data element D.